 As you serve your patients and communities in an ever changing landscape, we’re offering a new resource to support your work and help you deliver on the mission to provide the best care to all who need it.
 We’re pleased to introduce our new monthly podcast, Community Health Commute.
 We invite you to join us each month for a commute-friendly conversation with a variety of experts delivering best practices, guidance, and insights to strengthen your work.
 We’re keeping these brief (no more than 15 minutes), so you can listen as you drive, bike, bus, or walk to work.

-Our director of training and technical assistance, Ashley Lile, will talk to experts about emerging evidence-based practices, relevant regulatory and policy developments, case studies and more—edited to deliver the most impactful information you need for your practice here in Washington state.
+Ashley Lile, previous Director of Training and Technical Assistance, talked with experts about emerging evidence-based practices, relevant regulatory and policy developments, case studies and more—edited to deliver the most impactful information you need for your practice here in Washington state.
 The first several months of the podcast will be devoted to COVID-19 prevention, preparedness, and response.
 We’ll focus on the most up-to-date, emerging information and strategies to help you strengthen your health center operations and capacity throughout the pandemic.

 Community Health Commute is hosted on Anchor and available wherever you find your podcasts, including Apple, Spotify, and Google.
 We look forward to joining you on the road in the coming months.
 Always free and available 24/7, anywhere you like to listen on our website or stream on your favorite app.